Bearing

 is fixed in -space as shown in Figure 2(a) and has a bearing constraint with .
 Note that, direction constraint is satisfied by both and as shown in Figure 2(b), where one is obtained by a flip of the other w.r.t. .
 Thus, a direction constraint can be thought as a necessary condition of a bearing constraint.
 For maintaining the shape of a mobile formation, where only continuous motions of agents are feasible, flip ambiguity is avoided, and thus, we can make use of parallel drawings for the analysis and design of rigid formations that make use of bearing measurements. - Direction constraints, in the context of parallel drawings studied in computer-aided design, are measured w.r.t. a fixed global reference frame, whereas bearing constraints in mobile formations are measured w.r.t. the heading of leader agents.
 This selection of reference frame renders bearing constraints convenient for mobile formations, because follower agents act to satisfy bearing constraints as their leaders move (and possibly change their headings), hence preserving the shape of the overall formation.
 For example, if a1 changes its heading direction as shown in Figure 2(c), then

 has to change its position to satisfy the bearing constraint, which results in shape maintenance.
-This aspect makes the application of bearing rigidity in formation navigation different than the application of bearing rigidity in network localisation.
+This aspect makes the application of bearing rigidity in formation navigation different than the application of bearing rigidity in framework localisation.

 We can state the conditions for bearing rigidity for a digraph as follows: